 This is a procedure in which a tiny, high-energy laser beam is directed at the cells, destroying them.
 Usually, this is performed under general anesthetic, but if the affected vaginal surface area is small, it can also be performed under a local anesthetic.
 If several areas of your vagina are affected, or if your doctor feels there is a high risk the disease may return, they may treat all of your vagina with topical 5-fluorouracil and CO2 laser treatment.

 Diathermy, also known as “deep heat,” is a treatment that involves directing a high-frequency electrical current to the area using an ultrasound, shortwave, or microwave instrument.

-Your doctor may recommend surgery if there is a possibility of any undetected cancer in the area, or if your case of VAIN is recurring.
+Your doctor may recommend surgery if there is a possibility of undetected cancer in the area or if your case of VAIN is recurring.
 There are two primary surgical procedures for treating VAIN.
 Your surgeon will remove the abnormal cells and some surrounding healthy tissue.
 This is called a wide local excision.
 The most common excisional procedure employed for VAIN is upper vaginectomy.

 This is the surgical removal of the affected tissue as well as a border of normal tissue around the area to act as a “buffer zone.”
 Sometimes, the area can be stretched after the procedure to allow you to continue having vaginal intercourse.